NanmiaoWu/Iterative-Methods-for-Linear-Equations/README.md

 ![x* final expression](https://user-images.githubusercontent.com/29106484/61144684-2b02ca00-a49b-11e9-9d1a-c49f910a1570.png).

 Observing the above expression, we find that we do not need to calcaulate matrix inversion.
-Furthermore, the expression can be regarded as iterative process, wherein the nth term is added at the nth iteration.
+Furthermore, the expression can be regarded as iterative process, wherein the n-th term is added at the n-th iteration.

+#### Iterative Method of Conjugate Gradient

+As we mentioned above, the direct menthod is costly when n is large.
+To avoid such cost, we can use only part of the conjugate vectors instead of all of them by carefully determinations.

 ### Arnoldi Iteration